-If your device has a natively supported control surface, it will automatically activate itself once you launch Live.
+If your device has a natively supported control surface, it will automatically activate once you launch Live.
 Control Surfaces are specially written scripts which allow certain controllers to interface with Live.
-Here is a list of natively supported control surfaces in Live.

 2. Create custom MIDI mappings

-If there is no control surface available you can create custom MIDI mappings in Live instead.
-In Live's Preferences → Link MIDI, you need to activate "Track" and "Remote" for the input port connected to the controller, and "Remote" for the output port.
+If there is no control surface available you can create custom MIDI mappings in Live.
+In Live's Preferences → Link MIDI, you need to activate Track and Remote for the input port connected to the controller, and Remote for the output port.

 How do I play a MIDI instrument in Live using my controller?